View Cart

 Tip from Debbie McDade: We discovered how useful a tortilla press is for spreading the Masa in making Tamales.
 We make the dough then press a ball of it between 2 pieces of wax paper (which can be used many times).
 Then we remove 1 piece of the paper and lay it on the corn husks.
 Remove the other piece of paper and fill, roll, and cook.
 You wouldn't believe how much easier it is to make tamales!

-Prensa para hacer tortillas - Tortilladora - Prensa Manueal para Tortillas de Maiz
+La Mexicana Prensa Tortillas - Prensa para hacer tortillas - Tortilladora - Prensa Manual para Tortillas de Maiz

 LAS TORTILLAS